constantin-george/constantin-george.github.io/_pages/about.md

 ---

 I am a doctoral student in the Biology Department at the University of Florida.
 I am studying the evolution of aging in [Professor Karen Bjorndal's](https://biology.ufl.edu/bjorndal/) lab.
 I am also a member of the [Archie Carr Center of Sea Turtle Biology](https://accstr.ufl.edu/).
-I have an MSc in wildlife conservation from [Trinity College Dublin](https://naturalscience.tcd.ie/postgraduate/msc-biodiversity/).
+I hold a M.Sc. in wildlife conservation from [Trinity College Dublin](https://naturalscience.tcd.ie/postgraduate/msc-biodiversity/).

 <br/><img src='/images/ISTS_charleston.png'>